Ash has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 Due to the film's ambiguous nature, a lot of people have come up with theories about who and what Powder is, why he was born, and why he came to Earth.
 Some people have even compared Powder to the story of Jesus Christ.

-But Powder doesn't seem to have a mission.
+The Christ was posed as having some kind of mission, but Powder doesn't seem to have a mission.
 When he arrives on Earth, he doesn't really help many people.

 Sure, he gives Deputy Harley Duncan (Brandon Smith) a change of heart after forcing him to see how cruel it is to hunt for sport, but by the end of the film, the deputy goes right back to being an asshole.